-The City of Bethlehem, PA, will be celebrating their 275th Anniversary in 2016.
-To recognize this milestone, the City of Bethlehem will be hosting two anniversary events, publishing a book, and leaving a legacy for future generations.
+The City of Bethlehem, PA, celebrated their 275th Anniversary in 2016.
+To recognize this milestone, the City of Bethlehem hosted two anniversary events, publishing a book, and leaving a legacy for future generations.

 Gifts in the form of a check can be made payable to the City of Bethlehem Celebration Fund and mailed to The Lehigh Valley Community Foundation, 840 West Hamilton Street, Suite 310, Allentown, PA 18101.

 Gifts can also be made via credit card by clicking the PayPal 'Donate' button below.
 A PayPal account is not required to make an online gift to the Fund.

 The Gala was held at the historic Hotel Bethlehem on April 16, 2016.
 This formal event is the primary fundraiser for the 275th Anniversary Celebrations.
 Sponsorships are available along with tickets.
 Please refer to the official 275th Celebration website.

 The 275th Anniversary Community Celebration

 The Celebration was held on the SteelStacks Campus on June 25, 2016.
 This event will include Bethlehem-based businesses, non-profits, and other organizations displaying who they are and what they do to contribute to the fabric of this community.

 The centerpiece of this celebration is the prestigious Bethlehem Hall of Fame Ceremony, which will honor individuals who have received national recognition in the fields of journalism, the arts, armed services, business or sports.